Iliain/silverstripe-droppable/README.md

 Has the usual functions available to a TextareaField, plus:

-* `setButtonRow(int $row, array $buttons)` - Sets the buttons for a particular row.
-The array of buttons will use the key as the shortcode, and the value as the button text.
+* `setButtonRow(int $row, ArrayList $buttons)` - Sets the buttons for a particular row.
+The buttons are an ArrayList of DroppableOption objects.
+Will overwrite any existing buttons in that row.

-* `pushButton(int $row, array $buttons)` - Pushes one or more buttons to the end of a particular row.
-Uses array_merge, duplicate keys will be overwritten.
+* `pushButton(int $row, DroppableOption $buttons)` - Pushes a DroppableOption button to the end of a particular row.

 * `setUseDropdown(bool $useDropdown)` - Sets whether to use a dropdown instead of rows of buttons.
 Defaults to false.
 The dropdown will use the row order as the order of the dropdown items.